tolauwae/phd-thesis/src/multiverse/multiverse.typ

 Environment models are often used for automatic test generation~@dalal99:model-based@auguston05:environment for a certain specification, and have also been applied to real-time embedded software~@iqbal15:environment.
 // todo more examples + can be used for future work

-=== Formalizing debuggers

-Previous efforts to define debuggers formally have been incredibly varied in their depth and approach, and have not yet reached a consensus on any standard method.
-An early attempt used PowerEpsilon~@zhu91:higher-order @zhu92:program to define a denotational semantic describing the source mapping needed to debug a toy language that can compile to a toy instruction set~@zhu01:denotational.
-In 2012, the work by #cite(form: "prose", <li12:formal>) focussed on automatic debuggers, and defined operational semantics for tracing, and for backwards searching based on those traces.
-In 1995, #cite(form: "prose", <bernstein95:operational>) defined a debugger in terms of an underlying language semantic for the first time, an approach we adopted in this work as well.
-In fact, the approach is followed by a number of later works~@ferrari01:debugging@torres17:principled@lauwaerts24:warduino@holter24:abstract, including the work by Torres Lopez et al.~@torres19:multiverse in 2019, which defines the correctness of their debugger in terms of the non-interference with the underlying semantic.
-The correctness criteria requires each execution observed by either semantic is observed by the other, which is similar to our soundness and completeness theorems rolled into one.
-A more recent work presented a novel abstract debugger, that uses static analysis to allow developers to explore abstract program states rather than concrete ones~@holter24:abstract.
-The work defines operational semantics for their abstract debugger, and for a concrete debugger.
-The soundness of the abstract debugger is defined in terms this concrete debugger, where every debugging session in the concrete world is guaranteed to correspond to a session in the abstract world.
-The opposite direction cannot hold since the static analysis relies on an over-approximation, which means there can always be sessions in the abstract world which are impossible in the concrete world.
-This is in stark contrast with the soundness theorem in our work, which states that any path in the debugging semantics can be observed in the underlying language semantics.

 == Conclusion<mult:conclusion>

 While existing multiverse debuggers have shown promise in abstract settings, they struggled to adapt to concrete programming languages and I/O operations.
 In this article, we address these limitations by presenting a novel approach that seamlessly integrates multiverse debugging with a full-fledged WebAssembly virtual machine.
 This is the first implementation that enables multiverse debugging for microcontrollers.
-Our approach improves current multiverse debuggers by being able to provide multiverse debugging in the face of a set of well-defined I/O primitives.
+Our approach improves current multiverse debuggers by being able to provide multiverse debugging in the face of a set of well-defined I/O actions.
-We have formalized our approach and give a soundness proof.
+We have formalized our approach and give a soundness and completeness proofs.

-We have implemented our approach and have given various examples showcasing how our approach can deal with a wide range of specialized I/O primitives, ranging from non-deterministic input sensors, to I/O pins and even steering motors.
+We have implemented our approach and have given various examples showcasing how our approach can deal with a wide range of specialized I/O actions, ranging from non-deterministic input sensors, to I/O pins and even steering motors.
 Our sparse snapshotting approach delivers reasonable performance even on a restricted microcontroller platform.
+While the MIO debugger is already sufficiently fast, it is currently implemented as a remote debugger.
+We can likely speed-up performance by adopting stateful out-of-place debugging we introduced in the previous chapter.

-Our initial implementation provides a substantial benefit over existing approaches, but we believe there are further opportunities to relax the constraints on I/O primitives further.
+Our initial implementation provides a substantial benefit over existing approaches, but we believe there are further opportunities to relax the constraints on I/O actions further.
 For example, our current implementation only supports simple dependencies between I/O actions, but we believe this could be relaxed further by introducing an explicit rule language so that programmers can define more complex dependencies between the I/O actions.